hms-dbmi/gehlenborglab-website/_projects/viv.md

   - hsci_csbi

 gallery:
-  viv-figure.png: 'High-Resolution Multiplexed Tissue Data on the Web'
+  viv-figure.jpg: 'High-Resolution Multiplexed Tissue Data on the Web'

 blurb: Library for Multiscale Visualization of High-Resolution Multiplexed Tissue Data on the Web
 ---
 Viv is a library for multiscale visualization of high-resolution, highly multiplexed bioimaging data on the web.
-It directly renders data in Bio-Formats-compatible Zarr and OME-TIFF formats.
+It directly renders OME-NGFF and OME-TIFF formats.
 Avivator is a lightweight image viewer that showcases the capabilities of Viv.
 The development of Viv and Avivator was supported with funding from the National Institutes of Health and Harvard University.